 What is a Home Secured Line Of Credit?

 Your home’s equity refers to the amount of your property that you own.
-For example, if your home is worth $500,000 and you have $200,000 remaining on your mortgage, you own 60% of your home and have $300,000 in equity.
-Understanding how to calculate the value of your home's equity will make it easier to figure your home equity loan and what you have available.
+For example, if your home is worth $500,000, and you have $200,000 remaining on your mortgage, you own 60% of your home and have $300,000 in equity.
+Understanding how to calculate the value of your home's equity will make it easier to figure out your home equity loan and what you have available.

 A home equity line of credit lets you draw on the equity you’ve built up in your home.
 A HELOC is a revolving credit account, similar to a credit card.
 You’re approved for a set amount — usually up to 65% of your home’s value — and you can draw from this revolving line as you need.
 The home equity loan works to give you funding that you can use with your home as collateral.